 PREPARATION Review "shelter-in-place" procedures at least annually with all maintenance staff; post instructions in work areas.
-Explain to employees the reasons for "shelter-in-place." systems; prepare pre-cut plastic sheets or prepare other means to seal HVAC systems.
+Explain to employees the reasons for "shelter-in-place."
+Inventory emergency equipment, including plastic and tape to seal rooms, doors, and HVAC systems; prepare pre-cut plastic sheets or prepare other means to seal HVAC systems.
 Assess the ability to shut off and seal HVAC systems and other exposures to the outside environment.
-Advise administration of needed equipment, supplies or maintenance.
-Assist in the assessment to determine which spaces are appropriate for sheltering use.
-DECDONCE RESPONSE WAS A SAME AS A SAME A DRIVE WAS A SAME A DRIVE WAS A DRIVE WAS A SAME A DRIVE WAS A DRIVE WA RESPOND TO LOCKDOWN ALERT: "SHELTER IN PLACE.
-THIS IS NOT A DRILL."
-CLOSE AND LOCK all outside doors and windows.
-SHUT DOWN all HVAC systems and SEAL air intakes and exhausts.
-TURN OFF any classroom heating or ventilation; cover air vents with plastic.
-SEAL all exterior building openings which allow air intrusion. ☐ ASSIST teachers and administrators with sealing remainder of building.
+Advise administration of needed equipment, supplies or maintenance. Ш Assist in the assessment to determine which spaces are appropriate for sheltering use.
+RESPONSE RESPOND TO LOCKDOWN ALERT: "SHELTER IN PLACE.
+THIS IS NOT A DRILL." ☐ CLOSE AND LOCK all outside doors and windows. ☐ SHUT DOWN all HVAC systems and SEAL air intakes and exhausts. ☐ TURN OFF any classroom heating or ventilation; cover air vents with plastic. ☐ SEAL all exterior building openings which allow air intrusion. ☐ ASSIST teachers and administrators with sealing remainder of building.
 ASSESS SITUATION: ☐ Inventory any major air intrusions and report to Incident Command. ☐ Communicate other problems to Incident Command. ☐ Document your actions, including times HVAC was shut down.
-CARE FOR THE STAFF or STUDENTS IN YOUR SUPERVISION: ☐ Provide first aid if needed.
+CARE FOR THE STAFF OF STUDENTS IN YOUR SUPERVISION: ☐ Provide first aid if needed.
 Calm and re-assure upset staff or students. ☐ Use supplies in your emergency kit as needed or necessary.
-REASSESS SITUATION AND WAIT FOR INSTRUCTIONS: ☐ Reassess building sealing efforts and report problems to Incident Command.
-Reseal doors and windows with plastic and tape if instructed to do so. ☐ Monitor radio or email for communications.
-WAIT FOR "ALL CLEAR" SIGNAL or communications from command post or responders.
+REASSESS SITUATION AND WAIT FOR INSTRUCTIONS: ☐ Reassess building sealing efforts and report problems to Incident Command. ☐ Reseal doors and windows with plastic and tape if instructed to do so. ☐ Monitor radio or email for communications. П WAIT FOR "ALL CLEAR" SIGNAL or communications from command post or responders.
 Follow any instructions on exiting or ventilating the building.
+To now any instructions on exiting or ventuating the building.
 RECOVERY Assess the need for aftercare or counseling by students in your care.
 Contact front office with names/numbers of students who may need counseling or aftercare.
 RESUME NORMAL OPERATIONS as soon as possible.
 Communicate only confirmed information to students (expect an e-mail from administrators.)
 DOCUMENT and REPORT: Provide feedback to administration to improve planning/response cycle.
 Participate in debriefing sessions.
-Inventory and re-stock emergency supplies as needed. l
+Inventory and re-stock emergency supplies as needed. , or with the second of the se